views-platform/docs/Onboarding Resources/views_platform_onboarding_guide.md

 **Step 2: Set Up the Development Environment**

 Clone the [views-pipeline-core](https://github.com/views-platform/views-pipeline-core) repository, as it contains the main pipeline for data processing and modeling.
-Follow the instructions in the `README.md` file to set up your development environment.
+Follow the instructions in the [`README.md`](https://github.com/views-platform/views-pipeline-core/README.md) file to set up your development environment.
 Ensure you have all necessary dependencies installed and understand the pipeline's structure.

 **Step 3: Explore Additional Repositories**

 Depending on your area of interest, delve into the other repositories:

 - For exploring the VIEWS models, see the [views-models](https://github.com/views-platform/views-models) repo.
-You can find all of the models in catalogs in the README file along with more information.
+You can find all of the models in catalogs in the `README.md` file along with more information.

 - For time series modeling with Darts, refer to [views-stepshifter](https://github.com/views-platform/views-stepshifter).
 Review the available models and consider running some of the provided examples to familiarize yourself with the framework.